Events

 Join us at The Green-Meldrim House

-Our in-person celebration returns this year at the Green-Meldrim House with Leigh Keno, cocktails, food, live jazz music, and a final chance to bid on all our auction items.
+Our in-person celebration returns this year at the Green-Meldrim House with James Farmer, cocktails, heavy hors d’oeuvres, live jazz music, and a final chance to bid on all our auction items.
+Dance the night away with a Swing Band, enjoy food and beverages in the tented garden and house, and bid high and often on fabulous items to raise funds for our houses.

 ONLINE AUCTION

-Our online auction opens at 8 a.m. on March 4th and closes at 7 p.m. on March 10th.
+Our online auction opens at 8 a.m. on March 2rd.

 Bid high and bid often on great objects, art, experiences, and services.
 All purchases go to support the Andrew Low House Museum and the Green-Meldrim House.